 But as soon as that statement comes in, pay it off in full.

-It’s just costing you money in interest.
+If you don’t, it’s simply costing you more money in interest.

 Slash Your Interest Rate